clever-scientist/TrainingSpeech/README.md

  - using already available data (such as audio-books).

 Right now, data are extracted exclusively from audio-books and in French language.
-Let me know if you are intersted to contribute.
+Let me know if you are intersted to contribute [by creating an issue](https://github.com/nicolaspanel/TrainingSpeech/issues/new).